 I’ll back up a bit with some information that should help.

 You may know you are a Virgo, for example, and know that has something to to with the Sun and the stars, but not really know exactly what that means or how it works.

-Your Sun Sign, or Star Sign as it is sometimes called, is based on where the Sun is in the sky on the day you were born.
+Your Sun Sign, or Star Sign as it is sometimes called, is based on where the Sun is in the sky on at the moment you were born.
 The Sun appears to move through the sky about 1 degree per day (given that a circle is 360 degrees) from our perspective here on Earth.

 The Signs are roughly related to the constellations they are named for, but we don’t use the constellations themselves.
-Rather, Signs are 30 degree sections of sky that are based on the Earth’s tilt, seasons and relationship with the Sun.
+Rather, signs are 30 degree sections of sky that are based on the Earth’s tilt, seasons and relationship with the Sun.

 We figure out where Aries begins based on where the Sun is on the Vernal Equinox, which is the beginning of the astrological year.
 Then, the following 30 degrees are Aries, the next following 30 are Taurus, then onto the next 30 degrees that constitute Gemini.
 Then, the Sun will enter Cancer on the June Solstice and stay there for 30 degrees and so on.